Program Dates: May 8-June 5, 2015

 - Information Sessions:

-- Download the program brochure: Study Abroad in Caceres Brochure (PDF)
+- Download the program brochure: Spain Brochure 2015 (PDF)

 Founded by the Romans in 34 BC, and declared a World Heritage City by UNESCO, Cáceres boasts one of the best locations in Spain for immersion into the Spanish language, culture, and history.
 The city is located in the Spanish region of Extremadura, approximately 4 hours from Madrid.